-- 3.9(b)(4) Accessing or intentionally destroying files, Software, or Licensed Software on a Computer Resource without the permission of the owner of such files, Software, or Licensed Software or the controlling authority of the Computing Resource or Facility. - 3.9(b)(5) Making unauthorized copies of Licensed Software. - 3.9(b)(6) Communicating any credit card number or other financial account number without the permission of its owner. - 3.9(b)(7) Using Computer Resources in a manner inconsistent with the University's contractual obligations to suppliers of Computer Resources or with any published University policy. - 3.9(b)(8) Inhibiting or interfering with the use of the network or computing resources by others. - 3.9(b)(9) Transmitting unsolicited information that contains obscene, indecent, lewd or lascivious material. - 3.9(b)(10) Violating any laws or participating in the commission or furtherance of any crime or other unlawful or improper purpose. - 3.9(b)(11) Conducting any commercial venture through smu.edu, including domain name registration, file hosting, or using University address or telephone number as contact information for a commercial venture unless otherwise allowed by SMU policies or authorized in writing by the President, the Provost, or a vice president after consultation with the Controller. - 3.9(b)(12) Using any encryption device, system, or service that prevents compliance with University policy. - 3.10 EVENT POLICY All members of the SMU community are expected to maintain self-control and to uphold their dignity and that of the University at all times on University property.
+- 3.09(a) Creating, modifying, executing, reverse engineering, or retransmitting any computer program or instructions intended to gain unauthorized access to, or make unauthorized use of, a Computer Resource, Software, or Licensed Software. - 3.09(b) Communicating any information concerning any password, personal identification number or other confidential information without the permission of its owner or the controlling authority of the Computer Facility that oversees that information. - 3.09(c) Creating, modifying, executing, or retransmitting any computer program or instructions intended to obscure the true identity of the sender of electronic mail or electronic messages, collectively referred to as "Messages," including, but not limited to, forgery of Messages and/or alteration of system and/or user data used to identify the sender of messages; - 3.09(d) Accessing or intentionally destroying files, Software, or Licensed Software on a Computer Resource without the permission of the owner of such files, Software, or Licensed Software or the controlling authority of the Computing Resource or Facility. - 3.09(e) Making unauthorized copies of Licensed Software. - 3.09(f) Communicating any credit card number or other financial account number without the permission of its owner. - 3.09(g) Using Computer Resources in a manner inconsistent with the University's contractual obligations to suppliers of Computer Resources or with any published University policy. - 3.09(h) Inhibiting or interfering with the use of the network or computing resources by others. - 3.09(i) Transmitting unsolicited information that contains obscene, indecent, lewd or lascivious material. - 3.09(j) Violating any laws or participating in the commission or furtherance of any crime or other unlawful or improper purpose. - 3.09(k) Conducting any commercial venture through smu.edu, including domain name registration, file hosting, or using University address or telephone number as contact information for a commercial venture unless otherwise allowed by SMU policies or authorized in writing by the President, the Provost, or a vice president after consultation with the Controller. - 3.09(1) Using any encryption device, system, or service that prevents compliance with University policy.

+- 3.10 EVENT POLICY All members of the SMU community are expected to maintain self-control and to uphold their dignity and that of the University at all times on University property.
 Conduct should be consistent with ideals of excellence of mind, healthy bodies, and responsible social behavior, including recognition of the rights of others.
 Recognizing the above, SMU prohibits entertainment on campus by strippers or other such dancers whose activities fall outside of the educational mission of the University. - 3.11 FAILURE TO COMPLY Students who do not comply with reasonable requests from University staff or administrators or who do not complete their judicial sanctions may have their University records placed on hold, and appropriately charged with failure to comply.